 - Supply chain managers should be able to easily relay any known potential delay factors to their transportation teams.

-- When calculating delivery dates, supply chain managers should relay to customers the dates which they can expect there to be high volume or other forms of delays.
+- Customer forecasts should include the dates when they can expect high volumes or other delays.
 This transparency ensures that the customer has the opportunity to schedule deliveries around peak shipping days and the like.

-The Right Quality – Ensure the condition of your products
+The Right Quality – Ensure the condition of your goods